Menu Close

 Overcome Crack Cocaine Addiction with Professional Treatment

 Here at Northpoint Washington, we are dedicated to helping you or a loved one overcome crack cocaine dependency.
 If you think you’re addicted to crack, ask yourself a few questions.
 Are you losing relationships in your life?
 Are you struggling to go to work or school?
 Are loved ones encouraging you to seek help for crack misuse?
-You can also take an addiction quiz here, and you can ask for a free addiction assessment by phone here.
+You can also take an addiction quiz here, and you can ask for an addiction assessment by phone here.
 We are a highly specialized drug and alcohol misuse treatment center in the Edmonds, Washington, area.
 We offer individualized 28-day detox and rehab programs that are designed to help patients avoid relapse and stay sober for the long haul.
 You should never have to go through this alone.
 Actually, it’s important you don’t recover from crack addiction alone as it can be extremely dangerous.
 You should start your road to recovery with professionals to help.
 Patients will need to go through a period of detox before moving on to rehab.
 The detox process will help remove the toxins in your body, and could make for a less severe withdrawal.
 Detox usually takes anywhere from seven to ten days, but it could take longer.
 The rehab portion will focus on the mental aspect of crack misuse.
 We offer one of the best treatment programs in the state here at Northpoint Washington.
 Our 28-day inpatient program for those fighting crack dependency includes:

 • Medication-assisted treatment (MAT)